Decathlon/sports-docs/01_api_reference.md

 Search query errors will be rescued with specific error messages, and an `HTTP 404` status code.

-## Fetching recommendations by city
+## Fetching sports recommendations by location

 ```shell
 curl